Sheridan Le Fanu: Legacy and influence

 Le Fanu's work influenced several later writers.
 Most famously, Carmilla influenced Bram Stoker in the writing of Dracula.
 M. R. James' ghost fiction was influenced by Le Fanu's work in the genre.
 Oliver Onions's supernatural novel The Hand of Kornelius Voyt (1939) was inspired by Le Fanu's Uncle Silas.
+His works had fallen into obscurity following his death, and it was the efforts of later horror writers, among them Elizabeth Bowen and M. R. James, that put the spotlight back on his writings.